 Old passports are an area of Ephemera which was never in high demand; this topic is a tiny but exclusive collecting niche.
 Often their collectors are interested in travel, geography, politics, or a specific historical event.
-Some obtain every travel document; others focus on a collection topic.
+Some obtain every travel document (hoarders, not collectors, in my opinion); others focus on a collection topic.

 If you collect just for “fun” without a real purpose, you will hardly spend more than $20-$30, let alone $100 for a document, but if you are ready to pay between $300 and $1000+ for a single passport, then indeed you have a passion and a purpose (or just deep pockets to collect still for fun).
 A collection is also an investment.
 Collectibles are luxury items.
 They are unnecessary, but someone can spend extra money on them.
 Reflections passport collectors market

 Only a tiny fraction of all offered items at all the different online platforms get sold.
 I guess I have told you nothing new.
-But you might be surprised to read that this share of sold items is often only 5%-10% (at the first listing).
-From time to time, I do some research on auction platforms.
+But you might be surprised to read that this share of sold items is often only 5%-10%.
+Occasionally, I do some research on auction platforms.

 90%-95% of collectible passports will not sell, and this has several different reasons.

 - Too many ordinary items (some sellers list dozens of the identical/similar types and yet don’t sell any of them even at a bottom price)

 - Too high price (The strategy of some sellers, set an excessively high price but with an offer option).
 Always know the market value for the items of your desire!